o3de/o3de.org/content/docs/user-guide/assets/custom-assets/_index.md

   for example, what file extension it should filter by, what the friendly name of the asset type is, what its typeid is, how to display it on the UI, etc.

-Making a new custom asset type involves thus
+Making a new custom asset type involves the following steps:
 * Creating your `AssetData`-derived class to hold your loaded data.
 * Creating and registering a Handler on startup and associating it with that new type of Asset.
 * Creating a builder and registering it to transform whatever your source data type is into the AssetData.